Hand and Machine Knitting: The differences and Similarities.

 Moss / Seed Stitch

-2. If there is a ribber accessory available for your flat bed machine, you can transfer stitches back and forth, each row (or 2 rows, as the stitch requires) between rows.
+2. If there is a ribber accessory available for your flat bed knitting machine, you can transfer stitches back and forth, each row (or 2 rows, as the stitch requires) between rows.
+This is fine, if you have only a few stitches to reform, but tedious across a complete row.

-3. Using the latch tool that comes with the machine, drop one stitch and latch it back up.
-Because the latch hook is in your hand and facing the opposite direction from the latch hooks on the bed of the machine, you are pulling the stitches through the opposite way.
+3. Using the latch tool that comes with the knitting machine, drop one stitch and latch it back up.
+Because the latch hook is in your hand and facing the opposite direction from the latch hooks on the bed of the knitting machine, you are pulling the stitches through the opposite way.
 This is fine, if you have only a few stitches to reform, but tedious across a complete row.

 IN CONCLUSION (for now)

-Make sure you have the appropriate yarn and you are set to the appropriate tension on the machine, and follow the manual to *play* around with the machine.
+Make sure you have the appropriate yarn and you are set to the appropriate tension on the knitting machine, and follow the manual to *play* around with the knitting machine.
 Get a feel for it.
 Learn the importance of weights, learn what role the tension mast plays and see what happens if these are ignored.
-The goal here is for you to see what the machine can do for you.
+The goal here is for you to see what the knitting machine can do for you.
 Let it and the manual show you what it is capable of, and how fast it can knit.
 Over the first few weeks, I recommend knitting a couple very very plain baby outfits.
 If you have no babies, send them to charity.
-Baby outfits are small enough to not be overwhelming, yet contain all the techniques you will need to learn to come to an understanding with your machine.
-Are these machines cranky??
+Baby outfits are small enough to not be overwhelming, yet contain all the techniques you will need to learn to come to an understanding with your knitting machine.
+Are these knitting machines cranky??
 I'd say that each one has a personality of its own and you need to figure yours out.
 Give yourself a good few months at least.
 If you have no dealer to give you lessons, expect to have times of frustration.
 The internet is a good place to link up with other machine knitters, and machine knitters have had to learn to survive and assist each other through the written word.
-But if you don't want the frustration, buy a machine from a dealer.
+But if you don't want the frustration, buy a knitting machine from a knitting machine dealer.
 Bottom line, I'm being honest here!
 There is nothing like a good dealer to slash away at a knitting machine learning curve.

-Once you are comfortable and smiling at your machine (and it is smiling back!).
+Once you are comfortable and smiling at your knitting machine (and it is smiling back!).
 Think about your hand knit projects.
 What can or can not be translated easily.
 If it can't be translated, what knitting machine technique can you use as a substitute.
 Today I knit the back of an infant vest.
-I used a standard gauge machine with a ribber and Lorna's Laces Shepherd Sock Yarn.
+I used a standard gauge knitting machine with a ribber and Lorna's Laces Shepherd Sock Yarn.
 It has 1x1 rib and set in armholes.
-It took me 30 minutes and it was off the machine.
+It took me 30 minutes and it was off the knitting machine.
 It was fast.
-Unfortunately, this machine gets a bit of a tighter gauge, and once it was off the machine and allowed to relax, I can see I need to knit it again at a whole tension looser, as I got less than 11" wide, when my plans were for a 12" wide back.
+Unfortunately, this knitting machine gets a bit of a tighter gauge, and once it was off the knitting machine and allowed to relax, I can see I need to knit it again at a whole tension looser, as I got less than 11" wide, when my plans were for a 12" wide back.
 My original design had been worked up on a Brother standard bed, but today I knit this on a Silver standard bed.
 But since it only took 30 minutes, I'll do it again.
-Once I have determined what this machine will knit this yarn to, I can pretty much count on it.
-So I make notes in my notebook for future projects.
-And next time, this vest will take me much less time.
+Once I have determined what gauge this knitting machine will knit this yarn to, I can pretty much count on it.
+I make notes in my notebook for future projects.
+Next time, this vest will take me much less time.

 The purpose of this article is not to discourage you from machine knitting, but to help you to understand what machine knitting really is.
 Hand knitters that have achieved success with machine knitting, still continue to hand knit.
 I have one project, when completed, will have some parts hand knit, some machine knit and crochet trim.
 Machine knitting is just another creative outlet to master.